 In another scenario a company may want to extend the accounting period, if for example the company didn’t have any R&D costs at the beginning of the year, but by the end of the year the company started to work on a big project, it would make sense to adjust the accounting period to include the big project and claim the R&D relief several months earlier than would have been possible if the year end had not been changed

 Do you have any questions on R&D?
 Want to check your availability?
-Hit the web chat button and we’re here to help!
+Click here to speak to one of our experts!